Pink kale microgreens for winter salads

-Frankly though, the light levels are so poor now that it's really not worth risking expensive F1 seed! - Those sown in another month or so will easily catch up, be much healthier and far more sturdy, because light levels will be better.
-Commercial growers would obviously give these artificial light and heat - but I don't think that any lettuce grown with so much artificial heat and light is worth the resulting climate changing greenhouse gas emissions - particularly if we get a sudden very cold spell.
-You could try a few cheap lettuce, oriental salad mixes or other salad leaves like rocket if you want to, or even broad beans or peas in pots if you haven't done any yet - germinating inside in the warm initially and then putting them out into the light as soon as they've appeared.
-Realistically though you're not really going to gain very much if at all by sowing right now - wait until the very end of the month or early January - and they stand a far better chance of successfully growing on and being productive.
+Frankly though, the light levels are so poor now that it's really not worth risking expensive F1 seed! - Those sown in another month or so will easily catch up, be much healthier and far more sturdy, because light levels will be higher.
+Commercial growers would obviously give these seedlings artificial light and heat - but I don't think that any lettuce grown with so much artificial heat and light is worth the resulting climate changing greenhouse gas emissions - particularly if we get a sudden very cold spell.
+You could try a few cheap lettuce, oriental salad mixes or other salad leaves like rocket if you want to, or even broad beans or peas in pots if you haven't done any yet - germinating inside in gentle warmth initially and then putting them out into the light as soon as they've appeared.
+Realistically though, you're not really going to gain very much if anything at all by sowing right now - wait until the very end of the month or early January 2019 - then plants they stand a far better chance of successfully growing on and being healthy and productive.
 Most things are barely 'ticking over' right now.
-In another month - with light levels increasing they will start to grow far better even though it's still cold.
+In another month - with light levels increasing they will start to grow far better even though it'- will still be cold.

 You can sow any perennial tree or shrub seeds that may require stratification (frost exposure) in cold weather outside.
 Many hardy seeds need a really cold spell to germinate.
+Some will germinate surprisingly quickly.
 Make sure you protect them well from any hungry rodents!

 It's well worth trying trees and shrubs from seed - many germinate far better from fresh seed than they will from any you can ever buy from catalogues.

-Choose firm, plump and healthy outside cloves from this year's crop, or buy certified virus-free ones from garden centres - not supermarket bought bulbs which will most likely be unsuitable for this climate or may even bring in diseases like onion white rot.
+Choose firm, plump and healthy outside cloves from this year's crop, or buy certified virus-free ones from garden centres.
+Do not use supermarket bought bulbs which will most likely be unsuitable for this climate or may even carry in diseases like onion white rot.
 This can survive in the soil for up to 20 years and be spread around the garden on your boots!
-For the same reason I don't use onion sets outside in the garden.
+For the same reason I don't use onion sets outside in the garden at all.